mikaelnousiainen/RS41ng/README.md

 ### Graw DFM-17 programming connector

+The DFM-17 programming connector is an unpopulated group of pads on the circuit board between the sensor boom connector and the main STM32 microcontroller.

-The pinout of the DFM-17 connector is the following:
+The pinout of the DFM-17 programming connector is the following:

 ```
 _____